Natural Destinations and Attractions in Ethiopia

 Yangudi-Rassa National Park is situated 365 km from Addis Ababa in the centre of the Afar Region between the towns of Gewani and Mille.
 The park is characterized by desert eco system with reverie forests along the Awash River, marshes and small lakes, dry riverbeds, rocky hills, sandy semi-desert and wooded grasslands.

-The park ranges between 400-1460 m asl; and specifically designated to protect wild Ass.
+The park ranges between 400-1460 meter above sea level; and specifically designated to protect wild Ass.
 More than 230 bird species have been recorded in this area with many migratory species too.
 Besides the wildlife, the park is also important for safeguarding a 50-km strip of rich archaeological remains along the eroded hills near the Awash River.

 The major wildlife species of the park are Wild Ass, Soemmerring’s Gazelle, Hamadryads’ Baboon, Gerenuk, Cheetah, Leopard, Lion, Greater Kudu, Lesser Kudu, Salt’s dikdik and Warthogs.
 Active volcanoes, archeological sites, extensive arid desert ecosystem and Awash River are additional attractions.